shopware5/devdocs/source/blog/_posts/2017-11-17-on-testing-strategies.md

 ## The Application

 First we take a look at a fairly standard application design.
-We need this to have a shared base for the comparision of the different testing strategies.
+We need this to have a shared base for the comparison of the different testing strategies.
 This model omits the framework and data structures which are not essential for our evaluation.

 We have a controller, that uses a domain service and two auxiliary services to handle requests.
 The services themselves have dependencies on other services or storage implementations.